hsiangyuzhao/RCPS/README.md

 Pancreas dataset: https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT
 ### Data Preparation
 #### Data Split
 We split the data following previous works.
-Detailed split could be found in folder `data`.
+Detailed split could be found in folder `data`, which are stored in .csv files.
+#### Data Preprocessing
+Download the data from the url above, then run the script `prepare_la_dataset.py` and `prepare_pancreas_dataset.py` by passing the argments of data location.
+### Custom Data Training
+Coming soon.

 ## Usage
 ### Pretrained Checkpoint